rockerest/log/README.md

 Before you do anything in the repo:

-- you will need to install the [Sass Rubygem](https://rubygems.org/gems/sass).

-    If you use *nix and Aptitude, this is sometimes as easy as `sudo apt-get install rubygems; sudo gem install sass`.
-It is unlikely it will be this easy for you.

-    Some people like to use a [version manager](http://rvm.io/) to keep conflicting Ruby versions from interacting, and to install Ruby that way, then install Gems normally.

 - you will need to install [Node.js](http://nodejs.org/) **and** the [Node Package Manager](https://www.npmjs.com/).

     Sometimes NPM doesn't install alongside Node, sometimes it does.
 Your mileage may vary (typically depending on the mechanism by which you get Node).

     If you use \*nix, `node` is **not** the correct package in your [distribution's repositories](http://packages.ubuntu.com/lucid/node); you need to install `nodejs`.

     Sometimes the `node` command is not registered properly.
 This usually depends on the mechanism by which you installed Node.
 If `node -v` just isn't a command on your system, you can [try this](http://stackoverflow.com/a/18130296/597122).
 In most cases, all you need to do is `sudo ln -s /usr/bin/nodejs /usr/bin/node`.
 For Windows users, make sure the install directory for `node` is in your system `%PATH%`.

 - you will need to install [Bower](http://bower.io/#install-bower) and [Grunt](http://gruntjs.com/getting-started) globally

     Run these commands in your terminal: